 I know we are a film photography site and I wrote an article some time ago about Juergen Teller.
 I mentioned that he had been seen about sporting a Canon 5D and 35mm lens.
 However, while most of his work has been done with film,… artists don’t remain stagnant.
 What paths they take are of their own choosing.
 Does his digital vs. film work look different?
 Yes, it does.
 Not better, not worse,…just ‘different’.
-People that question me about the “why” that would be so, in general, (not in reference to Mr. Teller), I always answer the same; no clue.
+People that question me about the “why” that would be so, in general, (not particularly in reference to Mr. Teller), I always answer the same; no clue.
 I’m not very technical.
 How about because pixels are square and uniformly sized and film emulsion is roundish, amorphous and organic, and the human eye can discern more than we give it credit for?
 Maybe.
 But it doesn’t matter.
 You pick your poison, and live with it.
 I’ve heard the complainers about Juergen Teller’s metamorphosis to digital.
 Just like Terry Richardson.
 But these are artists, (and businessmen), who must follow their own paths.
 Not mine, not yours.
 I sometimes don’t ‘get’ Wolfgang Tillman’s work.
 The guy’s all over the place.
 But that doesn’t mean I don’t recognize his work as valid.

 From Germany to London